 5. Inability to Learn

-The dislike towards school may arise due to certain mental conditions that disrupts the learning patterns.
+The dislike toward school may arise due to certain mental conditions that disrupt the learning patterns.
 A child may be suffering from a learning disability such as Dyslexia, Dysgraphia, Dyscalculia, and others, which makes learning difficult.

-Moreover, certain learning disorders, for instance, ADHD, Dyspraxia, and Executive Functioning make it difficult for students to learn.
+Moreover, certain learning disorders, such as ADHD, Dyspraxia, and Executive Functioning, make it difficult for students to learn.
 Eventually, students find reasons to avoid school and end up hating it.

 6. Loads of Homework and Fear of Exams